tribixbite/awesome/README.md

 *   [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
 *   [nrl-ai/llama-assistant](https://github.com/nrl-ai/llama-assistant) - AI-powered assistant to help you with your daily tasks, powered by Llama 3, DeepSeek R1, and many more models on HuggingFace.
 *   [bartolli/mcp-llm-bridge](https://github.com/bartolli/mcp-llm-bridge) - MCP implementation that enables communication between MCP servers and OpenAI-compatible LLMs
-*   [Haervwe/open-webui-tools](https://github.com/Haervwe/open-webui-tools) - a Repository of Open-WebUI tools to use with your favourite LLMs
+*   [Haervwe/open-webui-tools](https://github.com/Haervwe/open-webui-tools) - Open‑WebUI Tools is a modular toolkit designed to extend and enrich your Open WebUI instance, turning it into a powerful AI workstation.
+With a suite of over 15 specialized tools, function pipelines, and filters, this project supports academic research, agentic autonomy, multimodal creativity, workflows, and more
 *   [AutoGPTQ/AutoGPTQ](https://github.com/AutoGPTQ/AutoGPTQ) - An easy-to-use LLMs quantization package with user-friendly apis, based on GPTQ algorithm.
 *   [qwopqwop200/GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa) - 4 bits quantization of LLaMA using GPTQ
 *   [turboderp/exllama](https://github.com/turboderp/exllama) - A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.